 As you may have guessed, there were quite a few layers to these nails.
 And, thanks to a friend’s reminder, I stopped and took quick cell-phone shots at each step.
 This might make explaining my process a little easier with references.

 - As in my previous post, I started with a “base” mani using Madam Glam‘s white soak-off gel.
 (I had done this on a prior day.)
 Before starting to apply colors, I brushed on Simply Peel latex around the skin areas of all of my nails.
 (A step that I then forgot to repeat later…oops.)

 - I used three polishes applied randomly to a make-up sponge for the blue base – messy!
 And painted on the yellow jelly polish on the outer nails.

 - Using various sponging techniques, I added the brown jellies in random “blotches” to become the darker veining of the topaz.
 (Sponge types in the picture include cellulose and oral-swab with ridges – but you can rip, tear, create any surface using any kind of sponge.)

-- Here I removed the latex and did a rough clean-up with acetone using Nail Tees (a type of pointed, tight cotton swab for beauty applications) and a brush.
+- Next, I removed the latex and did a rough clean-up with acetone.

 - Using a small foil glue bottle brush, I haphazardly applied it in a similar manner as dry-brushing on the yellow nails.
 While waiting for that to dry, I applied a thin coat of a deep blue jelly over the blue nails to darken and soften the look.
 Then, I applied the gold foil to the nails, trying to get only random jagged edged sections on my nails to give the topaz nails a crystalline appearance.